International Brew Ha Ha

 There was very little difference between the several samples, except in the matter of age, which, of course, greatly affected the taste and strength.
 The sample labelled No. 1, and which was only about a fortnight old, was very much admired because of its lightness and the strong flavor of hops which it possessed.
 No. 2, which was of the same strength but had less hops, was also highly praised; but, although it was a month old, No. 1 was preferred to it.
 No. 3 was a matured ale, being about eighteen months old, but still in bulk.
 It was a little heavier in saccharine qualities than either of the other two samples, and had a rich vinous taste which it has acquired solely from age.
 This peculiarity of taste seemed, of course, strange at first, but after a second or third trial it was found to be extremely palatable.
 The body of this ale, though only similar to that of light English ale, was considered as somewhat too heavy for summer use.
 After due deliberation, tho judges determined in favor of No. 1, which they considered, if another fortnight older, would provide one of the best summer beverages that could be desired.
 Mr. Wild then announced his intention of abiding by the decision of the gentlemen who had favored him with their opinion, and to supply ale of the same description as had been approved of for summer use, under the designation of Wild’s No. 3 pale ale.

-It’s just as a group of friends or colleagues might do at a tasting today, compare and contrast, except 150 years ago.
+It’s much like a group of friends or colleagues would do at a tasting today – compare and contrast, except 150 years ago.

 Why Cumbrian beer attracted interest in Melbourne is hard to say.
 It’s probably one of those accidents of international business that can’t be deciphered at this late date.
 Carlisle beer had no special reputation in the 1800s yet it achieved repute in far-away Victoria.
 Anyhow, it satisfied Melbourne’s thirsts and Wild clearly wanted to trade off that.